JamieRow/GettingandCleaningData/CodeBook.md

 Describes the activity the test subject completed while redordind the data.
 Example: "WALKING" Activity ID originally sourced from the Train_Y and Test_Y and liked to the Activity using the ID and Activity in teh Activity_Label.txt file

+## Subject          :

+factor with 2 Levels "Train", "Test"

+Describes whether the subject was in the Train or Test group of data.
+Data is originally described by the file name

 ## SensorLocation   :

 chr